Dynamics of Symmetry-Protected Topological Matter on a Quantum Computer

-Moving to the other topological configurations shown in Figs. 1(a) and (c), we also find agreement between real-time evolution on NISQ hardware and the equivalent closed system quantum dynamics.
-Specifically, in the staggered hopping model of Fig. 1(a), a sharp amplitude in Fourier space is detected on the first qubit, which is weakly coupled with the bulk, indicating a long lived topological surface mode.
-In the topological defect case of Fig. 1(c), a strongly localized state with temporal low-frequency oscillation is observed on the center qubit, (Supplementary Material Sec.
-III).
+Moving to the other topological configurations shown in Figs. \ref{fig:1a} and \ref{fig:1c}, we also find agreement between real-time evolution on NISQ hardware and the equivalent closed system quantum dynamics.
+Specifically, in the staggered coupling model of Fig. \ref{fig:1a}, a sharp amplitude in Fourier space is detected on the first qubit, which is weakly coupled with the bulk, indicating a long lived topological surface mode.
+In the topological defect case of Fig. \ref{fig:1c}, a strongly localized state with temporal low-frequency oscillation is observed on the center qubit, (Supplementary Material Sec.
+IIIB \cite{supp}).
+We add that the corresponding shot noise reported is a minor effect compared to the overall trend in the local magnetization, which is clear by isolating the small fluctuations from the local moving average of the magnetization of all qubits (see Supplementary Material Sec.
+IIID \cite{supp}).

 We emphasize that the presented results are measured data on NISQ devices, without any noise mitigation or error correction techniques.
-Despite this, the constant-depth method measurably outperforms conventional Trotterization, in which each qubit undergoes rapid decay where noise scrambles discernable signatures in the data.
-Our method demonstrates that coherent dynamics of novel phases of matter can be realized at the circuit-level using minimum resource requirements, overcoming the known challenges of noise and limited system size in NISQ simulation protocols.
+Despite this, the constant-depth method measurably outperforms conventional Trotterization, in which each qubit undergoes rapid decay where noise due to large Trotter error scrambles discernable signatures in the data (see Supplementary Fig. S13 \cite{supp}).
+Using this method to isolate the Trotter error, our results show that topological phases exhibit robust dynamics when subjected to the intrinsic noise of quantum devices, which is unavoidable due to pervasive hardware defects or ambient interactions.
+Our study demonstrates that circuit compression techniques can be effectively used with available NISQ devices to study dynamics of novel phases of matter despite the known NISQ challenges of noise and limited system size.